jvherck/dicebear/README.md

 * `backgroundRotation` (type: `int` ) - rotate the background if backgroundType is set to `gradientLinear` (default 0)
 * `translateX` (type: `int`) - move the avatar horizontally (default 0, min -100, max 100)
 * `translateY` (type: `int`) - move the avatar vertically (default 0, min -100, max 100)
+* `randomizeIds` (type: `bool`) - randomize the IDs in the generated SVG/XML, can be useful if the avatars are included directly in HTML and you want to avoid ID conflicts (default false)

 ### Specific Style Options